 PSO offers a helpful energy-saving tool where you can review your daily energy usage and see how you can save with Power Hours.
 See it here

 No, purchase is not required to enroll in any of the programs.
-However, to participate in either the DLC or Combo (TOD+DLC) program plan, you will be required to have a qualified Honeywell Wi-Fi thermostat installed and registered with PSO.
-If you already own one of the eligible Honeywell Wi-Fi thermostats, you just need to enroll and register it.
+However, to participate in either the DLC or Combo (TOD+DLC) program plan, you will be required to have a program-eligible Wi-Fi thermostat installed and registered with PSO.
+If you already own one of the program-eligible Wi-Fi thermostats, you just need to enroll and register it.

 Your bill and rate plan will remain the same.